 5 Add ale, tomatoes, bring to boil: Add the ale and, using a wooden spoon or spatula, scrape up any browned bits on the bottom of the pan.

 Add tomatoes and their juices and reserved bacon.
 Increase heat to high and bring mixture to a boil.

-Return short ribs to pot, cover, put in the preheated oven, and cook for two hours.
+6 Cover and cook in oven for 2 hours: Return short ribs to pot, cover, put in the 300°F oven, and cook for two hours.
 (Alternatively, you can do the cooking on the stovetop, just lower the heat to the lowest setting and cover.)